somebody32/task-watchr/README.md

 an engine
 * Redbooth settings page makes a sync-network call to get a list of tasklists
 * Adding new adapters should be simplified
+* Runs on Webrick, need to setup something serious.

 ## How to add a new adapter?